tristanbatchler/tbat.me/_posts/2022-12-02-godot-python-mmo-part-4.md

 redditurl:
 ---

 Welcome back to yet another lesson!
-In the [previous lesson](/2022/11/22/godot-python-mmo-part-3.html), we finished setting up up actors who can move around in the game, kicking off our long-term goal.
+In the [previous lesson](/2022/11/22/godot-python-mmo-part-3.html), we finished setting up our actors who can move around in the game, kicking off our long-term goal.

 In this lesson, we will discuss the lesson 3 homework solutions, and focus on ironing out any bugs and making small improvements.